 West Kentucky Community and Technical College is a top accredited culinary school featuring a variety of culinary programs.
 Students learn in a hands-on environment in kitchen labs that mimic an actual commercial kitchen.
 A low student-faculty ratio ensures students receive individualized attention.
 Instructors are experienced culinary professionals who have worked in a variety of settings including some of the finest restaurants in Paducah.
 Graduates are prepared to work in entry level positions in a variety of settings including hotels, restaurants, cruise ships, resorts, and commercial kitchens.

-The Lexington Campus of Sullivan University features an AS Degree in Culinary Arts that has received exemplary status from the American Culinary Federation.
+The Lexington campus of Sullivan University features an AS Degree in Culinary Arts that has received exemplary status from the American Culinary Federation.
 The program features expert faculty and state-of-the-art facilities that are similar to what students will encounter in the real world.
 Hands-on learning is a key component of this program and students spend the majority of their time immersed in the kitchen lab.
 Externship and practicum opportunities are available at some of the finest restaurants in Lexington.
 A variety of other certificates, associate’s degrees, and bachelor degrees are also offered.

 Jefferson Community and Technical College is a top culinary school with programs accredited by the American Culinary Federation.
 Students are exposed to a wide variety of courses covering international cuisine, baking and pastry arts, purchasing, cost control, and special event planning.
 Throughout the duration of the program, students work in a state-of-the-art commercial kitchen/culinary lab and dining room to gain professional experience.
 Instructors are well respected in the field and come from a variety of backgrounds, lending their knowledge and expertise in multiple areas.
 This program follows the teaching philosophy of the American Culinary Federation, the National Restaurant Association, and the Academy of Chefs.